gabrielecalvo/tenvplate/README.md

 ## Contributing
-To setup the development environment and run linting and testing:
+To set up the development environment and run linting and testing:
 ```
-python -m venv .venv
-source .venv/Scripts/activate  # or .venv/bin/activate on linux
-pip install -e .[dev]
+uv sync
-poe all
+uv run poe all
 ```

 To test the ability to install with:
 - `uv tool install --refresh --force .`
 - `pipx install . --force`

-To build the package: `python -m build --wheel`
+To build the package: `uv build --wheel`